What to Expect after a Feline Tooth Extraction

 • Allowing lots of time to rest

-• Maintaining a low stress environment in your home
+• Maintaining a low-stress environment in your home

-• Feeding them wet food
+• Feeding your cat only wet food

 • Offering plenty of liquids

-• Making sure they take all prescribed medications
+• Making sure they take all prescribed medications as directed

 Board Certified Veterinary Dentist in Bozeman, MT